wforbes/node-docker/README.md

 - When you're done checking it out you can remove watchtower from production with `docker rm watchtower -f`
 - The watchtower documentation shows how to set it up in your docker-compose file if this is something you'd like to keep doing.
 Personally, I won't.

 <span style="font-size:0.7em">(video timestamp [4:56:06](https://www.youtube.com/watch?v=9zUHg7xjIqQ&t=17766s))</span>

+#### Why we need an orchestrator
+- When we run the 'docker-compose ... up' command on production, we're essentially tearing down the old container and setting up a new one.
+During that time, our app will experience an outage.
+If someone hits the API during that small window of time, they won't be able to get a response.
+- There are hacks we could do implement rolling updates to eliminate this window of outage, but they aren't recommended for production.
+- Instead, we need an orchestrator.
+	- One of the most popular container orchestrators is called "Kubernetes", but that won't take an incredibly long amount of time to get up and going.
+	- Instead, we'll use "Docker Swarm" because it's fast and easy to get started with.

+<span style="font-size:0.7em">(video timestamp [5:03:32](https://www.youtube.com/watch?v=9zUHg7xjIqQ&t=17766s))</span>